JavaStream/bitrix24-java-api/README.md

 Java Library for easy work with **CRM Bitrix24.ru**

 Now you can work with Contact, Lead, Company, Product, Product Section, Chat with a Lead.
 Other features coming soon!

-QUICK START
+If you have any questions send me an email: javastream.msn@gmail.com QUICK START
 ------------
 1. Create an account and webhook token